Is your child having trouble in any area?

 Many parents have trouble figuring out who to turn to for help, whether they’ve just started their search, or have worked with multiple therapists in the past.
 We understand that getting help takes time and money and you want to start child counseling with someone you and your child feel comfortable with.

 One way to get started is to ask potential therapists whether they have specialized training in child therapy for your child’s age range.
-At the Center for Mental Wellness, we use only strategies that have been validated in national research studies and recommend that you work with someone trained in research-based methods that have been identified as effective for children or adolescents.
+At the Center for Mental Wellness in San Diego, we use only strategies that have been validated in national research studies and recommend that you work with someone trained in research-based methods that have been identified as effective for children or adolescents.

 If you’re able to speak with the child therapist on the phone before scheduling an appointment, you can get a feel for how the therapist works, how they approach the specific problem your child is struggling with, how much you’ll be involved in treatment, and what counseling will be like for your child.
 This information may help you figure out early on whether someone is the right fit.

 It is important to know that there are very effective treatments for helping children overcome a variety of difficulties.
 We have helped numerous children cope more effectively, express themselves better, and feel calmer and happier.